 Get them right and you’ll save cost, add oomph to your marketing and drive sales.
 But get your Frequently Asked Questions wrong and customers will stop trusting them — and you.

-One company whose FAQs really stand out is Jack: Business insurance on a first-name basis.
+One company whose FAQs really stand out is with Jack: Business insurance on a first-name basis.

 In this post, you’ll learn:

 - Where to start with FAQs if your business is new